cesarjmeza/website/readme.md

 - [Gitlab Ci](https://docs.gitlab.com/ee/ci/)
 - [AWS Amplify](https://aws.amazon.com/amplify/)

-And if you want to Host some other hosting platforms. then you can build your project, and you will get a `public` folder. that you can copy and paste on your hosting platform.
+And if you want to host some other hosting platforms.
+Then you can build your project, and you will get a `public` folder. that you can copy and paste on your hosting platform.

 > **Note:** You must change the `baseURL` in the `hugo.toml` file.
 Otherwise, your site will not work properly.